Generalized Von Neumann Universe and Non-Well-Founded Sets: Limit of Structures and Formulas

 \section{Limit of Structures and Formulas}

-In this section, we will investigate limits of (finitely generated) structures and formulas which provide a rigorous mathematical foundation for understanding non-well-founded sets (\ref{InfGeneratedSet}).
-The limit of finite structures is an infinite structure that can be described by an infinitely long formula of $\mathcal{L}_{\omega_{1},\omega_{1}}$ involving countably many conjunctions, disjunctions and quantifiers.
-An infinitely long formula involving countably many quantifiers may be undecidable \cite{Karp} but is always decidable in $\mathcal{L}_{\omega_{1},\omega}$ with only a finite number of quantifiers \cite{Scott}.
-First, we discuss the limit of structures in a general language of $\mathcal{L}_{\omega_{1},\omega}$.
+In this section, we will investigate limits of (finitely generated) structures and formulas which provide a rigorous mathematical foundation for non-well-founded sets.
+The limit of finite structures is an infinite structure that can be described by an infinitely long formula of $\mathscr{L}_{\omega_{1},\omega_{1}}$ involving countably many conjunctions, disjunctions and quantifiers.
+An infinitely long formula involving countably many quantifiers may be undecidable \cite{Karp} but is always decidable in $\mathscr{L}_{\omega_{1},\omega}$ with only a finite number of quantifiers \cite{Scott}.